 The White Sox played their first-ever game, an exhibition win over the University of Illinois baseball team, 10-9.

 That season, the American League wasn’t considered a major league (the AL would band together with the National League to form MLB in 1901).
 However, the White Sox would win the AL’s first pennant on September 12, when they beat the Cleveland Blues.
-12-4.
+12-4 and 9-1.

 Now THIS is how you make a debut!

-The last time a rookie had five hits in his first game in the big leagues took place in 1933, when Cecil Travis of the Senators did it.
+The last time a rookie had five hits in his first game in the big leagues was 1933, when Cecil Travis of the Senators did it.
 Before Travis, Fred Clarke had gotten five hits in his first game as well — but Mercedes became the only player in history to go a perfect 5-for-5 in his debut.